uoeo-team-unity/lms/README.md

 ## Welcome

+Welcome to the Team Unity LMS application repository.
 This project is the repository for the LMS application.

 ## Running with docker

-Make sure you have docker running locally, otherwise download the desktop application from the docker [website](https://www.docker.com/products/docker-desktop/).
+Make sure you have Docker running locally.
+If not, you can download the desktop application from the [Docker website](https://www.docker.com/products/docker-desktop/).

-Create the config file:
+Create a configuration file by copying the example file:
 ```bash
 cp .env.example .env
 ```

-Spin up compose:
+Spin up the application using Docker Compose:
 ```bash
 docker compose up
 ```

-Create a launch.json file inside .vscode if you want hot-reload and debugging:
+If you want to enable hot-reload and debugging, create a launch.json file inside the .vscode folder with the following content:
 ```json
 {
     "version": "0.2.0",